This article will look at the uses of Nexium, how it works, and any adverse effects or precautions.

 - It reduces the production of stomach acid and relieves the symptoms of gastrointestinal reflux.

-- Side effects of Nexium include headache, nausea and flatulence, and possibly a higher risk of a hip fracture.
+- Side effects include headache, nausea and flatulence, and possibly a higher risk of a hip fracture.

 What is Nexium?

-Nexium is a proton pump inhibitor, one of the most widely sold groups of drugs in the world.
+Nexium is a proton pump inhibitor (PPI), one of the most widely sold groups of drugs in the world.

-Proton pump inhibitors such as Nexium substantially reduce stomach acid secretion.
-The site of action for this group of drugs is the parietal cells in the stomach wall; these cells secrete hydrochloric acid and intrinsic factor (an important factor in the absorption of vitamin B12).
+PPIs such as Nexium reduce stomach acid secretion.
+They affect the parietal cells in the stomach wall.
+These cells secrete hydrochloric acid and intrinsic factor, an important factor in the absorption of vitamin B 12.